xerkhalidox/note-taking/README.md

 # Note taking
-A simple restful app to store and retrieve notes
+A simple RESTful app to store and retrieve notes

 # Tech stack:
 * Maven.